-For best possible service, always provide your CIN number (unique hull number) as it will assure that the parts and services are specific for your individual boat.
-For location of the CIN number, please refer chapter 1.3.
+For the best possible service, always provide your CIN number (unique hull number) as it will assure that the parts and services are specific for your individual boat.
+For the location of the CIN number, please see chapter 1.3.

-7.ATTACHMENTS
+7. ATTACHMENTS